franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 >
 > When installing the package, the following files are copied into your project:
 > - Config/appSettings.core.json
-> - LICENSE.md
-> - README.md
-> - assets/ascii-icon.png
 >
-> you can delete any of these files **EXCEPT Config/appSettings.core.json** wich is mandatory since it contains the CommandLine.NetCore parser root configuration
+> the file **Config/appSettings.core.json** is mandatory since it contains the CommandLine.NetCore parser root configuration
->
-> these files are set as `Content` and are copied to output folder on build

 link to the library in your console application main class (example: Program.cs):